 How to Apply

-Students will be notified and interviewed on Orientation day (June 16, 2016) by current Bonner Leaders.
+Students will be notified and interviewed by The Bonner Leadership team.

 Finalists who are unable to attend the in-person interviews will be able to interview via Skype or phone.

-For more information, please contact the Sr. Mary Kerber, the Bonner Program Coordinator, at email@example.com.
+For more information, please contact Sister Mary Kerber, the Bonner Program Coordinator, at email@example.com.